ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/import-profile.md

 The wallet will scan the mnemonic for associated accounts and let you choose which ones to include in the profile.

-Some of the associated accounts might have never been used, so, to help you decide which ones to recover, their current XYM balances are shown.
+Some of these accounts may have never been used.
+To help you decide which ones to recover, their current XYM balances are shown.

-The ones you do not select now can be added later.
+You can add any accounts you do not select now at a later time.
 See the [Creating an Account](./create-account.md) tutorial.

 Click **Next** when you are done selecting accounts.